alexm0802/mathofdemproject/README.md

 # Math of Democracy Project

+####Project Goals

+* We want to make a map where districts are gerrymandered to ensure as close to proportional representation (PR) as possible
+* This is a thought experiment in producing a new type of democracy that has the same benefits as PR systems (i.e. proportional representation of political parties) and the same benefits of plurality-majority systems (i.e. representatives remain accountable to home districts)
+* We know that the efficiency gap will be very high
+* Extremely gerrymandered districts also have some benefits: very red districts can choose between two Republican candidates and very blue districts can choose between two Democratic candidates (like WA district 7)

 ####Next Steps

 * Alex is working on making a program which finds out which counties border